TEMPORARILY UNAVAILABLE

 Can NPUs be used in edge devices?

-Yes, NPUs are ideal for edge devices due to their low power consumption and high performance.
+Yes, NPUs are a great option for edge devices due to their low power consumption and high performance.
 They enable local processing of data, reducing reliance on cloud services.

 How do NPUs improve image recognition?